timmyreilly/azure-docs/articles/service-bus-messaging/service-bus-java-how-to-use-queues.md

 processing the message (or stores it reliably for future processing), it completes the second stage of the receive process by calling **Delete** on the received message.
-When Service Bus sees the **Delete** call, it marks the message as being consumed and remove it from the queue.
+When Service Bus sees the **Delete** call, it marks the message as being consumed and removes it from the queue.

 The following example demonstrates how messages can be received and processed using **PeekLock** mode (not the default mode).
 The example